- First application for unconventional gas production in UK

 Location of proposed unconventional gas development by Dart Energy west of Airth in Falkirk (Blue squares indicate new well pads; Red lines indicate pipelines and well laterals)

 While 14 well pads may seem fairly modest, especially if you don’t have to live next to them, this is just the thin end of what could become a massive wedge aimed at the heart of the British countryside.
 Investor documents mention 35-45 wells in the Airth development so it appears there are already plans to expand this initial development even further.
-Beyond the immediate vicinity of Airth the PEDL 133 block covers 367 square kilometres of central Scotland and Dart is bragging to investors that the block may contain 597 billion cubic feet (bcf) of CBM resources (2C), which might require 600+ wells if it could all be exploited (Dart are claiming they could get 1 bcf out of each well in total).
+Beyond the immediate vicinity of Airth the PEDL 133 block covers 367 square kilometres of central Scotland and Dart is bragging to investors that the block may contain 597 billion cubic feet (bcf) of CBM resources (2C) (also in 2012 presentation p19), which might require 600+ wells if it could all be exploited (Dart are claiming they could get 1 bcf out of each well in total).
 In fact, in their environmental statement for the planning application Dart say that other ‘clusters of wells are also planned for elsewhere in the License area’.
 On a larger scale Dart expects there to be around 4 times as much gas in its license blocks in the East Midlands, Cheshire, Staffordshire, Wales and Yorkshire, which could mean thousands more wells across Engalnd and Wales.
 Add on top of this potential CBM exploitation by other companies like IGas and a parallel wave of Shale Gas extraction and we are looking at the threat of the wholesale destruction of vast swathes of the British countryside.

 Dart Energy is presently involved in a major battle with the community in Fullerton Cove, New South Wales where it is trying to drill 2 pilot CBM wells.
 In August residents blockaded the entrance to the Dart site for 9 days in order to halt construction.
 The blockade was only brought to an end when Dart called in police to violently break the blockade, arresting a number of residents.
 In September the residents gained a temporary injunction preventing drilling at the site.
 Dart have recently vacated the site and removed its signage and machinery from the area pending the outcome of the case.